 The passwords for the

 - You can now update your ECE installation with the latest Elasticsarch and Kibana versions from Elastic.
 Support for Elastic Stack packs lets you add these new versions of the Elastic Stack to your installation as they become available.
 Elasticsearch versions 5.4.0 and 2.4.5 are already included with ECE, along with Kibana.
-To learn more, see Manage Elastic Stack Versions.
+To learn more, check Manage Elastic Stack Versions.

 - The centralized monitoring and log aggregation that allows you to monitor your entire Elastic Cloud Enterprise installation through Kibana has been improved with easier access to logs from the Cloud UI and automatic curation of logs.
-To learn more, see Monitor Elastic Cloud Enterprise.
+To learn more, check Monitor Elastic Cloud Enterprise.

 The RESTful API has been improved with additional functionality, including: